stilyana-petrova/stilyana-petrova/README.md

 # 💫 About Me:
 🌱 I’m currently learning about Penetration Testing on my own.
-And my major is Software Engineering.<br>💬 Ask me about: ASP.NET Core MVC, Entity Framework, C#, Linux, Pentesting.<br>⚡ Fun fact: 🎨 When I’m not coding, you’ll probably find me at the piano, strumming my guitar, playing the violin, singing, or sketching something new.
+And my major is Software Engineering.<br>💬 Ask me about: ASP.NET Core MVC, C#, Linux, Pentesting.<br>⚡ Fun fact: 🎨 When I’m not coding, you’ll probably find me at the piano, strumming my guitar, playing the violin, singing, or sketching something new.

 ## 🌐 Socials: